5 SIGNS OF HANGOVER DEPRESSION

 Before you get too down on yourself, you're experiencing Hangover Depression because you are, in fact, AWESOME.
 If you had spent the weekend completely bored out of your mind, do you think you'd feel depressed leaving that behind?
 No.

 Instead, relish in the fact that your Hangover Depression is a reflection of your kick-ass lifestyle.
-You had a killer time this weekend.
+You had a killer time this past weekend.
 You enjoyed seeing friends, BBQing, staying up too late and polishing off a few too many White Claws & tequila shots.

 And let's be honest, your weekend was longer than normal.
 By Friday at noon, all Zoom calls were complete, and you had already kicked off happy hour.